 Cover Letters and Written Correspondence

 This information provides a brief overview on cover letters and written correspondence.
-For additional information on cover letters, visit the CDC during Walk-In Hours or call to schedule an appointment.
+For additional information on cover letters, visit the Career Center during Walk-In Hours or call to schedule an appointment.

 Cover letters may also be referred to as: